JohnBetaCode/CarND-P7-Highway_Driving/README.md

 ### **Waypoint Data**

-Each waypoint has an (x,y) global map position, and a Frenet s value and Frenet d unit normal vector (split up into the x component, and the y component).
+Each waypoint has an (`x`,`y`) global map position, and a Frenet `s` value and Frenet `d` unit normal vector (split up into the `x` component, and the `y` component).

-The s value is the distance along the direction of the road.
-The first waypoint has an s value of 0 because it is the starting point.
+The `s` value is the distance along the direction of the road.
+The first waypoint has an `s` value of 0 because it is the starting point.

-The d vector has a magnitude of 1 and points perpendicular to the road in the direction of the right-hand side of the road.
-The d vector can be used to calculate lane positions.
-For example, if we want to be in the left lane at some waypoint just add the waypoint's (x,y) coordinates with the d vector multiplied by 2.
+The `d` vector has a magnitude of 1 and points perpendicular to the road in the direction of the right-hand side of the road.
+The `d` vector can be used to calculate lane positions.
+For example, if we want to be in the left lane at some waypoint just add the waypoint's (`x`,`y`) coordinates with the `d` vector multiplied by 2.
 Since the lane is 4 m wide, the middle of the left lane (the lane closest to the double-yellow dividing line) is 2 m from the waypoint.

-If we would like to be in the middle lane, add the waypoint's coordinates to the d vector multiplied by 6 = (2+4), since the center of the middle lane is 4 m from the center of the left lane, which is itself 2 m from the double-yellow dividing line and the waypoints.
+If we would like to be in the middle lane, add the waypoint's coordinates to the `d` vector multiplied by 6 = (2+4), since the center of the middle lane is 4 m from the center of the left lane, which is itself 2 m from the double-yellow dividing line and the waypoints.

-The helper function, getXY takes in Frenet (s,d) coordinates and transforms them to (x,y) coordinates.
+The helper function, getXY takes in Frenet (`s`,`d`) coordinates and transforms them to (`x`,`y`) coordinates.

 ### **Changing Lanes**